-What are the outcome measures expected as a result of the method of distribution?
+What are the outcome measures expected as a result of the method of distribution? reports.
+CHDO operating funds are awarded on a yearly basis coinciding with KHC's fiscal year.
+Draw requests for eligible expenditures may be made on a calendar quarter reimbursement.
+KHC has imposed a maximum subsidy cap of \$40,000 per unit for homeownership activities and a maximum subsidy cap of \$40,000 per unit for homeownership activities and a maximum subsidy cap of \$40,000 per unit for homeownership activities and a maximum subsidy cap of \$40,000 per unit for homeownership activities will be required at a minimum to meet the HOME funds used for homeownership activities will be required at a minimum to meet the HOME affordability period as established in 24 Part 92.254.
+Additional guidance on maximum subsidy cap and affordability periods will be detailed in the Homeownership Application Guidelines and Scoring Criteria as well as the KHC Single-Family HOME Policy Manual.
 KHC anticipates that due to the capacity and threshold requirements, there may be fewer applicants for funding, but by increasing the allocation amounts, applicants with greater capacity will be awarded funds.
 This will also allow KHC to meet newly imposed expenditure deadlines imposed with the new HOME regulations in effect after August 23, 2013.
-Outcome measures include availability/affordability/accessibility of decent affordable housing 4 State Program Name: Housing Opportunities for Persons with AIDS Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
+Outcome measures include availability/affordability/accessibility of decent affordable housing.
+4 State Program Name: Housing Opportunities for Persons with AIDS Funding Sources: HOPWA

+Describe the state program addressed by the Method of Distribution.
 Any activity that qualifies under the HOPWA federal program rules may be awarded by KHC through the federally funded state HOPWA Program, provided it is consistent with the Consolidated Plan and this Action Plan.
 Activities eligible for funding include Tenant-Based Rental Assistance; Short-Term Rent, Mortgage, and/or Utilities; Supportive Services; Resource Identification; Housing Information Services; Permanent Housing Placement; and Administrative Fees.
 KHC reserves the right to further restrict any of the HOPWA program guidelines, as approved by HUD.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 HOPWA applications are received through a competitive process using KHC's online application software.
 Applicants are scored on criteria such as: performance measures, previous compliance and/or program issues, reporting, project need, geographic coverage, and agency experience.
 Applications are open every three years with an annual renewal allocation of funding based on the same performance measures as in the original application as well as expenditure rates, compliance issues and capacity.
-KHC will make every effort to work with applicants and offer technical assistance when completing an application.
-It is crucial to evaluate each agency based on various criteria in order to be certain that the funds are being administered according to the guidelines.
-All criteria listed are scored by a team and awards are based on highest ranked scores.
+2017 was the first year of the most recent three-year competitive application.
+Therefore, recipients awarded funding through the 2017 allocation will be eligible to renew funding without completing a competitive application in 2018.
+KHC reserves the right to adjust the amount of funding each agency receives in 2018 based on their rate of spending for the 2017 allocation.
+KHC allows recipients 24 months to spend each annual allocation.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) N/A